Mike D'Antoni

-Michael D'Andrew D'Antoni (born May 8, 1951) is an Italian-American professional basketball coach and former player who is a coaching advisor for the New Orleans Pelicans of the National Basketball Association (NBA).
+Michael Andrew D'Antoni (born May 8, 1951) is an American-Italian professional basketball coach and former player who most recently served as a coaching advisor for the New Orleans Pelicans of the National Basketball Association (NBA).

 While head coach of the Phoenix Suns, he won NBA Coach of the Year honors for the 2004–05 NBA season after the Suns posted 33 more wins than the previous season.
 He coached the New York Knicks starting in 2008 before resigning in 2012.
 He was hired by the Los Angeles Lakers seven games into the 2012–13 season.
 On June 1, 2016, D'Antoni was named head coach of the Rockets, and he received his second NBA Coach of the Year award for the 2016–17 season.
 D'Antoni is known for favoring a fast-paced, offense-oriented system.
+Guards Steve Nash and James Harden would win the NBA Most Valuable Player Award playing under D'Antoni's system.

 Playing career

 High school and college

 After playing high school basketball at Mullens High School, in Mullens, West Virginia, D'Antoni played college basketball at Marshall University, with the Thundering Herd, from 1970 to 1973.